-This category comprises the rubber, steel and fibre components of whole tires or shred, used for energy recovery.
+This category comprises not only the rubber but also the steel and fibre components of whole tires or shred, used for energy recovery.
 Volumes reported also include any fibre extracted in the recycling process that is sold to a kiln, which typically represents 50% of the total volume of material diverted to TDF.